Towards Functional Correctness of Large Code Models with Selective Generation: Introduction

 \para{Execution Based Code Correctness Evaluation.} Popular code generation benchmarks, such as HumanEval \citep{chen2021codex}, APPS \citep{hendrycks2021measuringcodingchallengecompetence}, or MBPP \citep{austin2021programsynthesislargelanguage} evaluate the functional correctness of a generated code snippet by executing unit tests.
 However, generating unit tests for such evaluation purposes is a costly task.
-Automated unit test generations has been explored in recent work.
-LLMs itself has been used to improve unit tests \citep{alshahwan2024automatedunittestimprovement}.
-EvalPlus \citep{liu2023codegeneratedchatgptreally} and SemCoder \citep{Ding2024Semcoder} adopt a type-aware input mutation strategy based on LLM-generated seed, while Mercury \citep{du2024mercury} leverages LLMs to generate random test case generators for evaluation split.
-Our work complements these work by generating unit tests via dynamic analysis tools, \eg \emph{fuzzing tool}, that have been extensively studied and validated within the computer security community, to explore execution paths.
+Automated unit test generation has been explored in recent work.
+LLMs themselves have been used to improve unit tests \citep{alshahwan2024automatedunittestimprovement}.
+EvalPlus \citep{liu2023codegeneratedchatgptreally} and SemCoder \citep{Ding2024Semcoder} adopt a type-aware input mutation strategy based on LLM-generated seeds, while Mercury \citep{du2024mercury} leverages LLMs to generate random test case generators for evaluation split.
+Our work complements these works by generating unit tests via dynamic analysis tools, \eg \emph{fuzzing tools}, that have been extensively studied and validated within the computer security community, to explore execution paths.

 Previous works that leverage unit tests for evaluation commonly use the pass@k metric to assess functional correctness \citep{liu2023codegeneratedchatgptreally, Ding2024Semcoder}.
 EvalPlus \citep{liu2023codegeneratedchatgptreally} reports a drop in pass@k metric with larger test suites indicating that the metric is sensitive to the number and quality of unit tests.
-Furthermore, pass@k cannot consider partially correct or incorrect programs.
+Furthermore, pass@k cannot consider partially correct programs.
 Our work addresses this by introducing the FDR-CE metric with a statistical guarantee.

+\para{Code Generation and Hallucination.} Code generation is the task of generating a program that satisfies given functional specifications.
+The main challenge for this task is the generation of functionally incorrect code, often referred to as \emph{code hallucination} in the previous literature \cite{tian2024codehaluinvestigatingcodehallucinations, zhang2025llmhallucinationspracticalcode}.